rrobbes/EngineeringOfMobileSystems/lec5-lists-input/README.md

-# Expo, Scrolling and Lists, and User Input
+# Expo, Scrolling, and Lists

 In this class we start our first "real" (i.e., using multiple files) application, using the tools that we will use for the whole semester.
 This class is based in part on [CS50 Lecture 4](https://video.cs50.net/mobile/2018/spring/lectures/4).